-In terms of the 2010/2011 financial year performance with regard to the provision of water is that all schemes in the district that are run by Lepelle Northern Water, have a blue drop status.
-The schemes that are run by the Mopani District Municipality had status of between 20 and 30 percent in the 2010/2011 financial year.
+In terms of the 2010/2011 financial year performance with regard to the provision of water is that all schemes in the district that are run by Lepelle Northern Water, had a blue drop status.
+The schemes that are run by the Mopani District Municipality had status of about 96 percent in the 2010/2011 financial year.